daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 With AWS DMS, you move data between a source database and a target database.
 They both can be of the **same type (homogenous) or different types (heterogeneous)**.
 During migration, your source database remains operational.

+DMS has an advanced logging feature called **time travel logs**, which enables users to store, encrypt and access logs in S3, offering flexibility and improved troubleshooting.

 ### Use cases

 - Enabling developers to test applications against production data without affecting production users